 Practicing yoga can have a range of benefits.
 If you are stressed out on any level, incorporating yoga a few times a week is scientifically shown to reduce stress.
 If your body experiences stiffness, tension or achy joints then a yoga practice will help mobility and improve blood circulation which aids in healing inflammation.
 Posture, strength, and weight loss are all side effects of a consistent yoga practice.
 So head to your mat yogi, and get your flow on!

 We wish you all the best in your yoga journey.

 Prepared by Rachel Jacquelyn

 Rachel is a Colorado based yoga teacher & content writer.
 Avid hiker, workshop junkie and always up to share a charcuterie board and wine, Rachel values learning and connection.
 She is an empowering teacher bringing a background in exercise science and calming presence to her classes.
-Find her classes & content online HERE or connect on Instagram @racheljacquelyn
+Connect with Rachel on Instagram @racheljacquelyn